-1. Whether GTLSCA CPS complies with CP regulations.
+- 1. Whether GTLSCA CPS complies with CP regulations. - 2.
+Whether GTLSCA and RA comply with GTLSCA CPS operations.

-- 2. Whether the GTLSC and RA comply with GTLSCA CPS operations. - 3.
-The GTLSC must follow the latest version of the Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates issued by the CA/Browser Forum and randomly sample at least 3% (randomly sample one if less than one) each quarter for verification.
+3. GTLSCA must follow the latest version of the Baseline Requirements and randomly sample at least 3% (randomly sample one if less than one) each quarter for verification.